Moving to the Netherlands

 What is it?

-If you come to live in the Netherlands, you must register with the municipality.
+If you move to the Netherlands, you must register with the municipality.
 This also applies if you have lived in the Netherlands before.

 How does it work?

-If you are coming to live in the Netherlands for at least 4 months within a period of 6 months, you must register with the municipality.
+If you plan to live in the Netherlands for at least 4 months within a 6-month period, you must register with the municipality.

-You can register with the municipality if you are legally in the Netherlands.
-This is called lawful residence.
+You can register with the municipality if you are legally residing in the Netherlands.
+This is known as lawful residence.
 Your residence is lawful in the following cases:

-- You are a citizen of another country in the European Union.
+- You are a citizen of another European Union country.

 - You are a citizen of Liechtenstein, Norway, Iceland, or Switzerland.